databrary/design/ridir-16/narrative.md

 Because of the unique nature of this proposal, we have assembled a technical advisory committee consisting of representatives from the leading video data coding software tools used by the developmental and learning sciences research communities (See Appendix X - <ridr-16-technical-advisory-comm-members.md>).
 These advisors have agreed to provide technical assistance to the project staff via email, phone, or video conference for up to 1 hour per month.
-The advisors have agreed to participate in a half-day webinar meeting held annually in each of the three years of the proposed project period.
+The advisors have also agreed to participate in a half-day webinar meeting held annually in each of the three years of the proposed project period.

 #### Evaluation and Assessment